piyushkrana1/learn/Readme.md

 ### 5. Create a Review Bundle

-- Click the **"Get Started"** button from the Dashboard to begin creating your first review report.
+- Click the `Get Started` button from the Dashboard to begin creating your first review report.
 - You will be redirected to the **Create Review** page with two tabs:

   #### a.
 Basic Tab